openshift/enhancements/enhancements/api-review/custom-tags-aws.md

     // +kubebuilder:validation:Pattern=`^(?!openshift.io)(?!kubernetes.io)([0-9A-Za-z_.:\/=+-@]+$)`
     // +required
     Key string `json:"key"`
     // value is the value of the AWS tag.
-The value must consist only of alphabets, numbers and special characters(_.:\/=+-@).
+The value must consist only of alphanumeric and certain special characters(_.:\/=+-@).
     // value must be no more than 256 characters in length.
     // Some AWS service do not support empty values.
 Since tags are added to resources in many services, the
     // length of the tag value must meet the requirements of all services.